 Cheating is defined as the act of obtaining answers for any test, quiz or homework that does not come directly from the student's own work or recall of information.
-This includes copying work from another student who has completed the assignment.
+This includes copying work from another student who has completed the assignment or using an electronic device to look up answers.
 Although students are often encouraged to work cooperatively, each child should still strive to complete the work on their own and not merely "give" answers to another student.

 Students who cheat and are caught will receive a zero for the grade pertaining to the cheating incident.
-The teacher will communicate with the principal and the parent/guardian to discuss the ramifications of the incident.
+The teacher may also assign a teacher detention and will also communicate with the parent regarding the incident.
+If the student fails to attend the teacher detention, a school detention will be assigned.